ropensci/weatherOz/README.md

 2.0](https://www.agric.wa.gov.au/weather-api-20) Open API initiative.
-SILO data is available from Queensland’s Long Paddock initiative (Jeffery *et al.* 2001) and are spatially and temporally complete, covering all Australia and few nearby islands (112 to 154, -10 to -44), with resolution 0.05° longitude by 0.05° latitude (approximately 5 km × 5 km).
+SILO data is available from Queensland’s Long Paddock initiative (Jeffery *et al.* 2001) and are spatially and temporally complete, covering all Australia and few nearby islands (112 to 154 degrees longitude, -10 to -44 degrees latitude), with resolution 0.05° longitude by 0.05° latitude (approximately 5 km × 5 km).
 Visit the [SILO website](https://siloapi.longpaddock.qld.gov.au/silo/) for more details about how the data is prepared and which climate data are available.
 Agriculture bulletins, radar imagery, satellite imagery and seven-day